Contents

 2 Menu of the future

-3 Nutrition trends 2024
+3 What nutrition trends 2024 will bring

 Will the food of the future materialize within seconds from man-sized coffee machines?
 Rather unrealistic.
 But a change in eating habits is foreseeable.
 Whether lab meat or completely meat-free, in this article you will find out about the food trends of the future.